THOMPSON HERITAGE WAY:

 The Thompson Heritage Way starts at Riverside Park and follows the French River up to Grosvenordale Pond past old mill buildings and a power canal.
 For more information visit; THOMPSON TRAILS .

-Starting from Riverside Park; The trail runs north, next to the French River, through the park and around the ball field.
-It then follows a small paved trail to a wooden ramp that takes you over the French River via a black iron bridge.
+Starting from Riverside Park; The trail runs north, next to the French River, through the park and past the ball field (stone-dust trail circles the ball field).
+Bear left along a small paved trail to a wooden ramp that takes you over the French River via a black iron bridge.
 After crossing over the bridge the trail briefly turns to stone-dust as it travels past the Thompson Library.
 A sidewalk brings you through the parking lot to Route 12 at 0.6 miles.
-Cross over to a wooden boardwalk next to an old mill canal.
+Cross over to a wooden boardwalk next to an old mill Canal.
 The river was diverted to this canal to provide power for the mill which was built in 1872.
-Cross over River St and return to a paved trail alongside the French River again.
-Notice the old stonework along the riverbank.
-When you come to Buckley Hill Rd, the trail goes up a slight incline and crosses over this road next to a bridge over the canal.
+Cross over River St and return to a paved trail alongside the Canal.
+Notice the old stonework along the Canal bank.
+When you come to Buckley Hill Rd, the trail turns left up a slight incline and crosses over this road next to a bridge over the Canal.
 You now enter a tranquil area high above the river, which is down to your right.
-The canal is on your left.
+The Canal is on your left.
 Come to the North Grosvenordale Pond Dam, with its two spillways and gate valves.
-I think these probably opened up some gates below the surface to let water into the mill canal.
-You then come to the Grosvenordale Pond parking lot at 1.3 miles.
-The trail then turns to stone dust as it travels alongside the pond, until it ends at 1.6 miles.
+I think these probably opened up some gates below the surface to let water into the mill Canal.
+You then come to the Grosvenordale Pond parking lot at 1.2 miles.
+The trail then turns to stone dust as it travels alongside the pond, until it turns to a hard packed dirt & grass surface at 1.4 miles.

 CLICK HERE FOR MAP